-We are providing sustainability services to Studio Gang Architects for the tower, which is scheduled to open in 2020.
+We provided sustainability services to Studio Gang Architects for the tower, which opened in 2020.

 - One major feature of the project is its exceptional water conservation.
 Conservation strategies include careful selection of plumbing fixtures with low flow characteristics, landscaping to reduce irrigation demand, irrigation systems utilizing directed low flow technology, and an integrated graywater and rainwater harvesting, treatment, storage and reuse system.

 - The graywater treatment system can process up to 5,000 gallons per day and store up to 7,500 gallons of treated water to use in landscape irrigation and toilet flushing.